camunda/camunda-modeler/docs/telemetry/README.md

 }
 ```

-In case of BPMN files, we add the number of available process variables in the diagram as part of the diagram metrics,
+In case of BPMN files, we add selected diagram metrics:
-as well as relevant information about user tasks and forms:

 ```json
 {